Frequently Asked Questions

 The only time this becomes a problem is when you have lost access to your email address and you can't log in.
 That's a much more difficult situation.
 If you contact us from an email address not associated with your membership, we have no way of differentiating you from someone who set up that email address five minutes ago in your name to steal access to your membership.
 That's one reason why it's very important to keep your member contact email address up to date at all times.
 (But if you're reading this, it's probably too late for that reminder to be helpful right now, so just keep it in mind for the future.)

 To resolve this situation, you will have to have us change the email address associated with the membership.
-However, that can only be done after completing our login recovery process.
-To complete this process for a lost email address, please follow these steps:
+That is done by completing our login recovery process.

-Due to the requirement that we attempt (and fail) to reach you through your current contact email address, recoveries of this type can take a long time, up to a week.
 Once the process is completed, we will update the email address associated with your membership to the one you used to initiate the recovery process.
-At that point, you will be able to recover your login information and regain access to our system.
+At that point, unless there are other problems, you should be able to reset your password and regain access to our system.

 You can recover your login name (using your member email address) or reset your password (using your login name and email address) from this page on our public web site.